hyperledger/fabric/docs/source/couchdb_as_state_database.rst

 State Database options
 ----------------------

-State database options include LevelDB and CouchDB.
+The current options for the peer state database are LevelDB and CouchDB.
 LevelDB is the default key-value state database embedded in the peer process.
-CouchDB is an optional alternative external state database.
+CouchDB is an alternative external state database.
 Like the LevelDB key-value store, CouchDB can store any binary data that is modeled in chaincode (CouchDB attachment functionality is used internally for non-JSON binary data).
-But as a JSON document store, CouchDB additionally enables rich query against the chaincode data, when chaincode values (e.g. assets) are modeled as JSON data.
+But as a document object store, CouchDB allows you to store data in JSON format.
+Modeling your data in JSON allows you to issue rich queries against your data.

 Both LevelDB and CouchDB support core chaincode operations such as getting and setting a key (asset), and querying based on keys.
 Keys can be queried by range, and composite keys can be